geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 <figure>
  <img src="/blog/images/mvp/kniberg-mvp.png" alt="Kniberg's Illustration" style="width:100%">
-   <figcaption> Kniberg's original illustration from <a href="https://blog.crisp.se/2016/01/25/henrikkniberg/making-sense-of-mvp">this article</a>: "The picture is a metaphor.
+   <figcaption> Kniberg's original illustration from <a href="https://blog.crisp.se/2016/01/25/henrikkniberg/making-sense-of-mvp">this article</a>.
+He writes "The picture is a metaphor.
 It is not about actual car development, it is about product development in general, using a car as a metaphor."</figcaption>
 </figure>

 ## The Good

-I don't want to focus on the image alone too much because as Kniberg states, it's just a metaphor, so let me also give a very brief summary of the article stripped to its core message: Rather than building incomplete pieces of a larger vision, start with a simple solution that already delivers real user value.
+I don't want to focus on the image alone too much because as Kniberg states, it's just a metaphor, so here's the message of the article stripped to its core: rather than building incomplete pieces of a grand vision, start with a simple solution that already delivers real user value.
 Evolve testable, usable, lovable versions through feedback.
 This avoids wasted effort and leads to a better product than executing a fixed upfront plan.